shade-solutions/notion-design-system/PUBLISHING.md

 ```bash
 npm publish --access public
 ```
-Since this is a scoped package (`@sh20raj/notion-design-system`), you need the `--access public` flag.
+Since this is a scoped package (`notion-design-system`), you need the `--access public` flag.

 ### 6. Verify Publication
-Check your package at: `https://www.npmjs.com/package/@sh20raj/notion-design-system`
+Check your package at: `https://www.npmjs.com/package/notion-design-system`

 ## Version Management